Lasiognathus: Biology and ecology

 Little is known of the life habits of Lasiognathus.
 William Beebe speculated in 1930 that the fishing apparatus of Lasiognathus might "be cast swiftly ahead, when then the hooks and the lights would so frighten any pursued fish that they would hesitate long enough to be engulfed in the onrushing maw," though Richard Ellis considered this scenario unlikely.
 Nolan and Rosenblatt (1975) echoed Beebe's skepticism that the hooks were actually used to hook prey, though they proposed that "squid tentacles could conceivably be impaled on the hooks and the prey thus secured".
 It has also been proposed that Lasiognathus might form its mouth into a sort of sieve for filter feeding.
 More likely, prey is simply attracted by the glowing esca to within range of the jaws.

 Stomach contents reveal that Lasiognathus feeds primarily on bony fishes, such as lanternfishes and bristlemouths, and occasionally takes invertebrates including copepods, amphipods, mysid shrimps, siphonophores, salps, pteropods, and chaetognaths.
 It is not known whether the males are parasitic; neither males nor larvae have yet been collected.

-The six known species of Lasiognathus can only be distinguished by the morphology of the esca: